neondatabase/website/content/docs/extensions/citext.md

 ---
 title: The citext Extension
-subtitle: Use citext to handle case-insensitive data in PostgreSQL
+subtitle: Use the citext extension to handle case-insensitive data in PostgreSQL
 enableTableOfContents: true
 ---